Understanding Types of Lubricants (Non-Explicit)

 • great for slow, calming touch or connection rituals

-• activities involving water such as a bath or shower
+Best for: extended comfort, slow and calming touch experiences, activities involving water such as a bath or shower.

 3. Oil Based Lubricants